mohsinulhaq/react-popper-tooltip/migrating.md

 hook itself.
 Please note, that some props have been renamed, so in some cases you can't just copy-paste them from your render prop component to the hook.
 See the [release notes to 4.x](release-notes.md).

-The hook returns an object containing set of properties. `setTooltipRef` and `setTriggerRef` are ref callbacks and have to be assigned to the arrow, tooltip, and trigger elements accordingly in order to let the hook have access to the underlying DOM elements.
+The hook returns an object containing set of properties. `setTooltipRef` and `setTriggerRef` are ref callbacks and have to be assigned to the tooltip and trigger elements accordingly in order to let the hook have access to the underlying DOM elements.

-Previously, they called `arrowRef`, `triggerRef`, `triggerRef` and had the same meaning of the ref callbacks.
+Previously, they called `triggerRef`, `triggerRef` and had the same meaning of the ref callbacks.
 Now the hook returns properties with these names as well but in the hook version they actually contain the corresponding DOM elements.
-You don't need to use `getTriggerRef` or `arrowRef` to get a ref of the trigger element anymore.
+You don't need to use `getTriggerRef` to get a ref of the trigger element anymore.

 The `tooltip` and `children` props have now been removed.
 Now you completely responsible for the composition of your tooltip.
 If you, for example, want to have your tooltip rendered through React portal, you have to import react-dom and use `createPortal` in your code.

 Use `visible` property to show or hide the tooltip.